AdobeDocs/experience-manager-cloud-manager.en/help/using/using-cloud-manager.md

 ### Performance Test Metrics {#performance-test-metrics}

-During the test period, a number of metrics are captured and compard to either the KPIs defined by the business owner or standards set by AMS.
+During the test period, a number of metrics are captured and compared to either the KPIs defined by the business owner or standards set by AMS.

 These are reported using the three-tier gating system as follows: